Why Aren't Power Lines Underground: Here's What To Know

 Cost not safety or continuity of electrical service is the reason that power lines are not underground in the U.S. Burying them below ground would eliminate the electrocution danger created by downed power wires and prevent or minimize outages during storms.
 In the U.S., power lines are not underground primarily because of cost and utilities have been fierce opponents of efforts to bury them below ground.

-Please contact your electric utility company with questions about power lines – whether they are above or below ground.
+Please contact your electric utility company with questions about power lines – whether they are above or underground.
 Unfortunately, the Electrocution Lawyers can only help if someone has suffered a shock injury or electrocution.
 For a non-injury-related legal issue, you should contact your local utility company.
 Your state bar also sometimes can refer you to an attorney that focuses on a specific non-injury related legal need.

 The costs of changing over from having power wires above ground would be significant in the short-term, but putting power lines underground in the long-term would be an infrastructure investment that would pay off in many ways.
 In other important respects, such as safety, burying power lines would pay immediately in saving citizen’s lives and utility workers’ lives as well as many of the third-party contractors who are electrocuted and killed every year by downed power lines.
 Burying power lines would also provide for more reliable service and largely prevent the types of costly power outages that we have witnessed in recent years.